Ruling Another World

-“Well I can see you have travelled a few universes, each time you visit a universe you pick up the energy of the governing deity.
-If you acquire these naturally they are bound to you.
-They naturally form around you and if broken through force they will eventually reform.
-Us deities use these forces as shields to defend against attacks, they can be unbound from you to be traded, or even forged into items among other uses.”
+“Well, I can see you have traveled a few universes; each time you visit a universe, you pick up the energy of the governing deity.
+If you acquire these, naturally, they are bound to you.
+They naturally form around you, and if broken through force, they will eventually reform.
+Us deities use these forces as shields to defend against attacks; they can be unbound from you to be traded or even forged into items, among other uses.”

-The individual pulled out a cracked jar that seemed to be pulsating with an energy.
+The individual pulled out a cracked jar that seemed to be pulsating with energy.

 “Do you have anything else?”

 “Sadly not, my wares are low due to high sales.
-You don’t find this material in many universes.
-Besides I have enough for two stars, it is a good start.
-For the low price of 10,000 energies I can sell you one star’s worth.”
+You won’t find this material in many universes.
+Besides, I have enough for two stars; it is a good start.
+For the low price of 10,000 energies, I can sell you one star’s worth.”

 “Yes, this is a rare material.
 Quite valuable.”